kahunacohen/real-world-fp/README.md

 ```

 That's not as easy to read as Unix pipes, especially when piping together more than two functions.
 It's not imediately clear that there's a transformation of data, so instead we can use a `compose` function that clarifies this.
 Ramda's [`compose`](https://ramdajs.com/docs/#compose) function
-will do. `compose` takes any number of functions, starting at the right and passes each one's output to the function
+will do. `compose` takes any number of functions, starting at the right and passes each one's output to the function to the left.
+Ramda is an fp JavaScript utility library.
+Its `compose` function
-to the left.
-It returns a new function that is a *composition* of all the passed functions:
+returns a new function that is a *composition* of all the passed functions:

 ```js
 import { compose } from "ramda";